 And, guess what else is happening?

-In my decision not to direct how to read, my daughter has naturally advanced herself along in reading, even picking some adult level books that interest her (and were topic appropriate).
+In my decision to let go of the reading level chart and not direct how to read, my daughter has naturally advanced herself along in reading, even picking some adult level books that interest her (and were topic appropriate).

 Now, without fail, every time we go to the library, she also still finds picture books to check out . . .